 It is a requirement of bitstream conformance that, when a PPS with nuh_layer_id equal to nuhLayerIdA is active for a layer with nuh_layer_id equal to nuhLayerIdB, the layer with nuh_layer_id equal to nuhLayerIdA shall be a direct reference layer of the layer with nuh_layer_id equal to nuhLayerIdB and the direct dependency type between the two layers indicates non-VCL dependency type.

-Let the layer with nuh_layer_id equal to nuhLayerIdB have an index i and the layer with nuh_layer_id equal to nuhLayerIdA have an index j.
-The direct dependency type between the two layers NonVCLDepEnabledFlag[ i ][ j ] shall be equal to 1.
+Let the layer with nuh_layer_id equal to nuhLayerIdA have an index j.
+The direct dependency type between the two layers NonVCLDepEnabledFlag[ nuhLayerIdB ][ j ] shall be equal to 1.

 Changes are highlighted in yellow, and both of removals and typos are stroke through in red.